Edson Elcock

-Edson Elcock (born January 10, 1985, in Brooklyn, New York) is an American soccer player.
+Edson Elcock (born January 10, 1985, in Brooklyn, New York) is an American former soccer player who played as a midfielder.

 Career

 College and amateur

 Elcock attended Brooklyn Friends School, where he set the record for most goals in a season.
 He was also on the 2003 Brooklyn Friends basketball team which won the NYS State Championship.
 He played college soccer at NCAA Division II Wingate University in 2003 where he was the South Atlantic Conference Freshman of the Year.
 Following the 2003 season, he transferred to Old Dominion University, where he was a 2006 first team All American.
 In 2006, he helped lead ODU to its fifth straight NCAA tournament appearance as the Monarchs advanced for the first time to the round of 16.
 Elcock was also honored by the Norfolk Sports Club with the Tom Scott award which is presented to ODU's top senior student athlete.

 During his college years Elcock also played for the Brooklyn Knights and the Virginia Beach Submariners in USL Premier Development League.